 Section changes require the same authorization as other add/drop transactions.

 The student and the instructor agree on the number of credits the student expects to earn and the student enters the number of credits when registering.
-If the number of credits a student expects to earn changes during the semester, the instructor must report the change to the Office of the Registrar as soon as possible, by memo, class list or grade sheet.
+If the number of credits a student expects to earn changes during the semester, the instructor must report the change to the Office of the Registrar as soon as possible, by email or memo.

-All students planning to audit a course must get an Audit Card, complete it, and file it with the Registrar.
+All students planning to audit a course must get an a Course Audit Form, complete it, and file it with the Registrar.
 To complete the card, they must consult their advisor and get the instructor’s consent.
-Students changing a course from credit to audit after the second week of classes receive both W (for Withdrawal) and AU marks on their academic records.
+Students changing a course from credit to audit after the second week of classes receive both ‘W’ (for Withdrawal) and ‘AU’ marks on their academic records.
+No student is permitted to change a course from credit to audit after the eleventh week of classes unless the dean makes an exception.
+Exceptions are made only for extenuating circumstances beyond the student’s control.
 The instructor may disenroll a student not meeting the auditing criteria set forth by the instructor.

 Part-time students must pay the same fee to audit a course as they would pay if they took the course for credit.

 Students must enroll in a course to attend the class.
-Instructors with unenrolled students in a class should tell the students they should add the course to attend and notify the Registrar.
+Instructors with unenrolled students in a class should tell the students they should add the course to attend.
 Unenrolled students will earn no credit for courses or parts of courses completed.
 Students who have paid their fees may register late with the permission of the student’s advisor, instructors, department heads of the departments offering the courses and the student’s academic dean.

 Students who discover they are not eligible for a course in which they have enrolled, should consult their advisor and drop the course as soon as possible.
 Upon recommendation of an advisor, instructor, department head or dean, the Registrar may remove students from courses for which students are not eligible to enroll.